Oldest Marathon Sikh: Fauja Singh

-He is the brand ambassador of Adidas and has replaced David Beckham..
-Fauja Singh, Britain’s most popular Sikh is 93, the oldest runner in Sunday’s London Marathon.
+He was the brand ambassador of Adidas alongside David Beckham.
+Fauja Singh, Britain’s most popular Sikh is a centurion, and was the oldest runner in Sunday’s London Marathon.
 He is threatening to break his own world record of 5.40 hours in the 90 plus age bracket that he set last year.
 While running Marathon races in London, New York and Toronto last year, he raised thousands of pounds for various charities promoting Sikh culture around the world.
 He has also raised money for B.L.I.S.S., a charity dedicated to the care for premature babies.
 He describes it as the ‘oldest running for the youngest’.

 Fauja Singh shot to fame five years ago, when aged 89, he completed the gruelling 26.2 mile distance in 6 hours and 54 minutes.
 This knocked 58 minutes off the previous world best for anyone in the 90 plus age bracket.
 The career of this extraordinary Marathon runner is closely supervised by his personal trainer Harminder Singh.
 He says ‘he can still run for a few more years.
 And perhaps in five years he might be the oldest man to run a Marathon.’
 Fauja Singh came to London in 1992 to live with his son after his wife’s death in his village in Jalandhar.
 ‘Sitting at home was really killing,’ he says in Punjabi.
 ‘Most elderly people in Britain eat a rich diet, don’t move about and only travel in cars, and that makes them sick,’ he says.
 He wasn’t prepared to go the same way.
 So he took up jogging initially to beat the boredom of sitting at home.